corda/corda/docs/source/serialization.rst

 Setter Instantiation
 ''''''''''''''''''''

-As an alternative to constructor based initialisation Corda can also determine the important elements of an object by inspecting the getter and setter methods present on a class.
-If a class has **only** a default constructor **and** properties then the serializable properties will be determined by the presence of both a getter and setter for that property that are both publicly visible.
-I.e. the class adheres to the classic *idiom* of mutable JavaBeans.
+As an alternative to constructor-based initialisation, Corda can also determine the important elements of an object by inspecting the getter and setter methods present on the class.
+If a class has **only** a default constructor **and** properties then the serializable properties will be determined by the presence of both a getter and setter for that property that are both publicly visible (i.e. the class adheres to the classic *idiom* of mutable JavaBeans).

-On deserialization, a default instance will first be created and then, in turn, the setters invoked on that object to populate the correct values.
+On deserialization, a default instance will first be created, and then the setters will be invoked on that object to populate it with the correct values.

 For example: